Efficient Learning of Structured Quantum Circuits via Pauli Dimensionality and Sparsity: Introduction

 \section{Introduction}

 Given black-box access to an unknown unitary process, how efficiently can one reconstruct its action?
 This task---known as \emph{unitary process tomography}---is a central problem in quantum information and quantum computation.
-It has been studied extensively over the past several decades under various models and performance measures (see \cite[Section 1.3]{haah2023query} for a detailed overview).

-Recently, Haah, Kothari, O’Donnell, and Tang \cite{haah2023query} established that $\Theta(4^n/\eps)$ queries to an unknown $n$-qubit unitary channel are both necessary and sufficient to obtain a classical description that is accurate in diamond norm, the canonical worst-case distance measure between quantum channels.
-Their result establishes an optimal strategy for querying an unknown unitary process in order to faithfully reconstruct its behavior.
+It has been extensively studied over the past several decades under various models and performance measures (see \cite[Section 1.3]{haah2023query} for a detailed overview).
+Recently, Haah, Kothari, O’Donnell, and Tang~\cite{haah2023query} established that $\Theta(4^n/\eps)$ queries are both necessary and sufficient to learn an unknown $n$-qubit unitary to $\eps$ accuracy in diamond norm.

-A complementary challenge is to identify structured subclasses of unitary channels that admit computationally efficient learning algorithms---not only in query complexity but also in runtime.
-This direction is conceptually important, as it clarifies which kinds of dynamics are ``easy'' to learn and which are not.
-It is also practically motivated, because unitary process tomography plays a role in, e.g., experiments and device characterization.
-Moreover, this question connects to the recent line of work on pseudorandom unitaries~\cite{ma2024note,schuster2025random, ma2025howto, lu2025parallelkacswalkgenerates,pmlr-v291-chia25a,foxman2025randomunitariesconstantquantum}: any efficiently-learnable class of unitary channels cannot be pseudorandom.
-For these reasons, a growing line of work~\cite{low2009learning,lai2022learning,oszmaniec2022fermion,chen2023testing,leone-stabilizer-nullity,huang2024shallow,pmlr-v291-vasconcelos25a,iyer2025mildlyinteractingfermionicunitariesefficiently,austin2025efficientlylearningfermionicunitaries} has focused on restricted yet meaningful classes of unitaries that can be learned efficiently.
+A complementary challenge is to identify structured subclasses of unitary channels that admit \emph{efficient} learning algorithms in both query complexity and runtime.
+This direction seeks to characterize which quantum dynamics are tractable to learn, and is practically relevant for the experimental verification of quantum devices.
+Moreover, efficiently learnable circuit classes cannot be pseudorandom, so such algorithms delineate the boundary of pseudorandomness for quantum circuits, a direction that has received significant recent attention~\cite{ma2024note,ma2025howto,schuster2025random,lu2025parallelkacswalkgenerates,pmlr-v291-chia25a,foxman2025randomunitariesconstantquantum}.
+For these reasons, a growing line of work has identified efficiently learnable subclasses of quantum circuits, including constant-depth circuits~\cite{huang2024shallow}, fermionic matchgates~\cite{oszmaniec2022fermion}, Clifford circuits~\cite{low2009learning}, and other restricted models.

-In this work, we present learning algorithms that bridge the two directions above.
-Our first result is an algorithm whose performance scales with the complexity of a unitary's \emph{Pauli spectrum}, i.e., its coefficients when expressed in the Pauli basis.
-Recall that every $n$-qubit unitary operator $U$ can written as